filipw/Strathweb.Dilithium/README.md

             "alg": "RS256"
         },
         {
-            "kty": "MLWE",
+            "kty": "AKP",
             "use": "sig",
             "kid": "A574....",
-            "alg": "CRYDI3",
+            "alg": "ML-DSA-65",
             "x": "OMjMS...."
         }
     ]
 }
 ```

-The JWT tokens issued by the Identity Server will contains the `"alg": "CRYDI3"` in the header; otherwise the token will be indistinguishable from the other tokens.
+The JWT tokens issued by the Identity Server will contains the `"alg": "ML-DSA-65"` in the header; otherwise the token will be indistinguishable from the other tokens.

 #### Automatic key management